Last updated: April 2026

 All of the studies, assessments and surveys undertaken by Arbtech follow the stipulations and requirements of relevant regulators and organisations.
 Doing this ensures that any landscape capacity assessment we produce stands up to scrutiny during planning inquiries and supports high-quality planning applications.

-Whether you’re preparing development proposals, seeking permission for potential housing or responding to concerns from local authorities, our expert team can guide you through every stage of your study.
+Whether you’re preparing development proposals, seeking permission for potential housing or responding to concerns from local authorities, our expert team can guide you through every stage of your study by putting you in touch with an external company we outsource to for landscape surveys.
 We’ll provide more detail than generic reports, focusing on the landscape and visual character, describing variation between sites, and identifying the significant effects of the proposal.

-Our assessments will be tailored to your specific landscape type and ensure your project reflects and protects the character of the landscape.
+Our assessments and the services of any associated businesses will be tailored to your specific landscape type and ensure your project reflects and protects the character of the landscape.
 Contact us today to begin a landscape capacity study that supports your future development while aligning with planning policies and environmental priorities, and our team will provide you with a free quote based on your site’s details.

 Arbtech are your best asset when it comes to getting planning permission for your project.
 We cover the whole of the UK and we are waiting to get started on your project...